-This is Book 1, harmonised across all corridors.
+This Book 1 is harmonised across all corridors.
+Also, this book 1 in particular, is common to the corridors Rhine - Alpine, North Sea - Med, Atlantic and North Sea - Baltic.
 For ease of understanding and in order to respect the particularities of some corridors, common procedures are always written at the beginning of a chapter.
-The particularities of Corridor North Sea - Baltic are placed below the common texts and marked as follows:
+The particularities of the Corridors are placed below the common texts and marked as follows: